Our Main Office

-Without this equipment, projects would become costlier, more difficult and more time-consuming.
-Night crews on highway projects around the nation utilize light towers for their work.
-Often as high as 23 to 25 ft. tall, they target light to a specific area with minimal glare to avoid distracting passing vehicles.
+Highway projects around the nation are the best place to see bright, luminescent light towers assisting night crews in their work.
+Often as high as 23 to 25 ft. tall, they can target light within a specific area with little glare to avoid distracting passing vehicles.

-A generator or, in many cases, multiple generators, can provide a power source where electricity is difficult to access.
-Once tied into an electrical source via cables by an electrician, they provide power for an array of on site uses.
+A generator or, in many cases, multiple generators can provide a utility source to construction sites where electrical power is hard to access.
+Once tied into an electrical source via cables by an electrician, they provide power for an array of on-site uses.

 Air compressors, too, have many applications in construction, including powering jackhammers and sand blasters, as well as blowing out pump lines and helping crews stripe newly-painted roads and highways.